Skip to content

 Find out why our BBA in Management online degree is for you

-Prepare for a career in management by honing your skills in planning, organizing and leading with the online Bachelor of Business Administration in Management at SOSU.
+Prepare for a career in management by honing your skills in planning, organizing and leading with the online Bachelor of Business Administration in Management at SE.
 This online degree program is designed to give you a solid foundation in all aspects of business practice including managing human resources, facing economic changes, communicating effectively and understanding globalization.
 The management courses in this program total the 124 credit hours needed to graduate.
 A minor is not necessary.

 • Business Consultant